peteratseneca/dps907fall2016/Week_05/README.md

 Shows how to change an app so that it uses hypermedia to communicate application state changes and transitions.

+**LinkRelationsMore**

+Adds the documentation features that are covered in the October 6 2016 class notes.

 **HypermediaClasses**

 Includes the source code for these classes: